momenso/node-dht-sensor/README.md

 ### Build Procedure

-I success at Raspberry PI 2.
-But I got some problems with installing node-dht-sensor module.

 Step:

 1.I install stable nodejs version, which includes node: 4.2.3, npm: 2.14.7.
 (P.S.
 Despite I install nodejs on my Raspberry PI Home folder, I do not use the current nodejs binary.
 That is, I use the older version nodejs with original on Raspberry PI (v0.10.29) and npm version 2.14.7.
 So it failed.